Himanshu4848/Clubs_management/README.md

 Contributing
 Contributions to the College Club Event Management System are welcome!
 Whether you want to report a bug, suggest a new feature, or contribute code enhancements, your input is valuable.
 Please refer to the contribution guidelines for more information on how to get involved.

-Support
-If you encounter any issues or have any questions about the College Club Event Management System, please don't hesitate to reach out to our support team at support@example.com.
-We are here to help!